 Key Principle 3 – Reliability Unit Commitment

-To facilitate this change to the Real-Time Market (RTM), Reliability Unit Commitment (RUC) will be modified to co-optimize energy and Ancillary Services (AS).
-RUC will look at the Resources planned to be available to determine whether additional Resource commitments are needed to meet the load forecast and minimum AS requirements, as well as resolve transmission congestion.
+To better project Real-Time conditions on the grid and determine the potential need for Resource commitments, Reliability Unit Commitment (RUC) will be modified to be consistent with how energy and Ancillary Services (AS) will be awarded in the Real-Time Market (RTM).
+To facilitate this change under Real-Time Co-Optimization (RTC), RUC will review Resources scheduled to be available to determine whether additional Resource commitments are needed to meet the Load forecast and minimum AS requirements, and resolve transmission congestion.

 Principle Concepts